Leeroy-Steele/Leeroy-Steele/README.md

 I have been coding as a hobby since 2020 and I recently finished a software engineering course with AUT/ Institute of Data in 2023

-I am now working as an assistant trainer for Institute Of Data on their part time software engineering course
+I am currently working as a Product Support Specialist / QA for Lancom, NZ.
+My aim is to start a career as a full stack developer in the next 6 months
+***

-My top projects in here are
+**My top projects in here are**
 * Recipe-App (Fullstack NextJS App, currently deployed serverless to vercel)
 * Leebay (Fullstack project similar to Ebay)
 * Nelson Portable Coolrooms (freelance React front end project)